WillJiCar/youtube-playlists-under-video-extension/README.md

 Renders your YouTube playlists under the current video as toggle-able checkboxes

-Requires src/config.json with "clientId": "your-client-id" To debug with Firefox:
+Requires config.json in repo root with "clientId": "your-client-id" To debug with Firefox:
     npm install --global web-ext
     npm start